collapsed-stacks/startups/questions/5250/can-i-post-jobs-from-other-sites-onto-my-job-board.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-05-10
 - score: 3

-<p>Given copyright is automatic and you intend to use something owned by someone else, yes, legal issues are possible.</p>
+Given copyright is automatic and you intend to use something owned by someone else, yes, legal issues are possible.

-<p>If you need further advice, suggest you retain legal advise from professionals.</p>
+If you need further advice, suggest you retain legal advise from professionals.